Alerts in securPharm and EMVS

 - Since December 2020, a new function in the securPharm user interface has also enabled communication between pharmacies and manufacturers about the status of the error message.
 The pharmacy remains anonymous in this process.

-EU FMD Alerts: Reduction of false-positive alerts on an international level
+EU FMD Alerts: Reduction of false-positive alerts on an European level

 In addition to the NMVS, the EMVS is also working on reducing false-positive alerts.
 Among other things, the project “Stabilise EMVS Alerts (SEA)” has been set up for this purpose.
 In addition to reducing false-positive alerts, the project also serves to further harmonize the national systems and to develop the provision of additional information for the analysis of the alerts.
 The EMVO reports that through this project the number of alerts with the cause “A2 Batch not found” has reduced by 72% within three months.